Module scenariogeneration.xodr.links

 class Connection(XodrBase):

-"""Connection creates a connection as a base of junction
+"""Create a connection as a base of a junction in OpenDRIVE.

 Parameters